demmet/app_ga_rails/README.md

 1. Build the Docker containers: `docker-compose build`
 1. Run the containers: `docker-compose up -d`
+1. Enter container: `docker exec -it app_ga_rails bash`
-1. Create the PostgreSQL database: `docker-compose run web rake db:create`
+1. Create the PostgreSQL database: `rake db:setup`
+1. Run the Rails application: `bundle exec rails s -p 3000 -b '0.0.0.0'`
 1. Now your application is running and you can access it through http://localhost:3000